AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 ### Faction Missions

 - Allegiance of Allsight
-	- 4 - The Double Agent
+	- 4 - The Double Agent - The characters descend into Cael Morrow to capture or kill a Consortium spy whose identity is unknown to them.
-	- 5 - Scout the Rift
+	- 5 - Scout the Rift - The characters must return to Cael Morrow, enter the Netherdeep, and confirm the existence of ruidium on the other side.
 - Consortium of the Vermilion Dream
 	- 4 - Key to the Netherdeep
 	- 5 - Slay the Aboleth